Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Problem Setting

 \section{Problem Setting}

-When a user reports a bug, they state the problem in the \textit{title} (e.g., ``Black screen appears when we seek over an AdGroup") and initiate a discussion by making the first \textit{utterance} ($U_1$), which usually elaborates on the problem.
-Other participants join the discussion at later points in time through utterances ($U_2...U_T$), where $T$ is the total number of utterances.
+As shown in Figure~\ref{fig:main-ex}, when a user reports a bug, they state the problem in the \textit{title} (e.g., ``Black screen appears when we seek over an AdGroup") and initiate a discussion by making the first \textit{utterance} ($U_1$), which usually elaborates on the problem.
+Other participants join the discussion at later time steps through utterances ($U_2...U_T$), where $T$ is the total number of utterances.
 Throughout the discussion, developers discuss various aspects of the bug, including a potential solution~\cite{AryaInfo}.
-In this work, we propose the task of generating a concise description of the solution (e.g., ``Prevent shutter closing for within-window seeks to unprepared periods") by synthesizing relevant content within the title and sequence of utterances ($U_1, U_2...$).
-In a real-time setting, the formulation of the solution is likely not immediately available but rather emerges as the discussion progresses and the sequence of utterances grows.
-So, we propose an additional task for monitoring progress in an ongoing discussion to predict the \TimeUnit{} $t$ in which the title and $U_1...U_t$ constitute sufficient context for generating an informative description.
+We propose the task of generating a concise description of the solution (e.g., ``Prevent shutter closing for within-window seeks to unprepared periods") by synthesizing relevant content within the title and sequence of utterances ($U_1, U_2...$).